 Setting Up the Fly Creek Platinum Tent

 The Fly Creek Platinum was a breeze to setup.
 I’ll confess, I don’t have a lot of experience with free standing tents, since I’ve been using a tarp and trekking pole setup for the last several years.
-But, setting up the Fly Creek tent couldn’t have been easier, in my opinion.
+But, setting up the Fly Creek tent couldn’t have been easier.

 I would usually start by setting up the footprint and staking down the corners.
 I would then lay the tent out on top of the footprint.
 From there, I’d assemble the pole frame, lay it out on top of the tent, and click it into place.
 A that point, you just have to add the rain fly and stake off the edges.